 Hydration Measurement Methods for Athletes

-It is common knowledge that daily fluid intake has a significant impact on any athlete's training success.
-Whether this piece of information has been shared by a coach or not, the fact of the matter is that the amount of water and other fluids consumed in a day can vary largely from one type of sports person to the next.
+It is common knowledge that daily fluid intake significantly impacts any athlete's training success.
+Whether a coach has shared this piece of information or not, the fact of the matter is that the amount of water and other fluids consumed in a day can vary vastly from one type of sportsperson to the next.
 Besides, it can be influenced by the individual's age, gender, health status, and a variety of other factors.

 Urine specific gravity

-While it is likely to be the most sophisticated method of all, analyzing urine specific gravity is by far the most accurate way of measuring hydration.
+While it is likely to be the most sophisticated method, analyzing urine-specific gravity is by far the most accurate way of measuring hydration.
 It requires the use of a refractometer.
 While the broad array of scientific gear destined for urinalysis calls for a set of skills or knowledge on the part of the user which athletes might not possess, the fact of the matter is that utilizing a refractometer is not all that difficult.

 The core advantage of this method is that it is easy to perform, even by athletes who have no prior experience with using a refractometer.
-Both the cost of the equipment and the fact that the urine has to be collected by the actual user could be drawbacks.
+The cost of the equipment and the fact that the urine has to be collected by the actual user could be drawbacks.

 Another method of testing hydration involves assessing the athlete's urine colour.
-In order to perform this test, the urine has to be collected and tested first thing in the morning or can be stored for a time span of several hours.
+To perform this test, the urine has to be collected and tested first thing in the morning or stored for several hours.
 It should be noted that collecting samples both before and after a training session is a beneficial practice as it can underline the effect of the exercise on the sports person's hydration status.

-Unlike the measurement involving the use of a refractometer, assessing the colour of the collected urine is far easier and can be done by any athlete, regardless of his or her background or technical expertise.
-However, it does require the use of a colour rating chart whose scale might vary depending on the publication that has made it available .
+Unlike the measurement involving using a refractometer, assessing the colour of the collected urine is far easier.
+It can be done by any athlete, regardless of their background or technical expertise.
+However, it does require using a colour rating chart whose scale might vary depending on the publication that has made it available .